parryc/thevoid/templates/zmnebi/verbs.md

 ### How to Use: COND

 This the "I would do this" tense – hypothetical or desirious scenarios, that are likely or possible to happen, such as describing future scenarios.
-These types of sentences are often marked with paris of words such as `ალბათ:maybe, perhaps`/`თუ:if` and `მაშინ:then`.
+These types of sentences are often marked with pairs of words such as `ალბათ:maybe, perhaps`/`თუ:if` and `მაშინ:then`.
 In these types of sentences, the current (PRS) or future clause (FUT) would be marked with `თუ:if` and the COND clause preceded by `მაშინ:then`.

 COND is also used for frequent actions in the past that are completed.
 Indeed, due the preverb, this is perfective, and thus refers to whole actions.
 Compared to IMPERF, which is imperfective, and thus refers to actions that do not yet contain their own end.
 These types of sentences often contain `ხოლმე:normally` immediately after the verb.